ajmalrazaqbhatti/ZOGStoreBackend/README.md

 # ZOG Store Backend

-Backend server for the ZOG Game Store application.
+Backend server for the ZOG Game Store application - a full-featured e-commerce platform for video games.

+## Features

+- User authentication and authorization with role-based access control
+- Game catalog with search, filtering, and detailed game information
+- Shopping cart functionality with stock quantity validation
+- Order processing and history
+- Admin dashboard with sales analytics
+- User, product, and order management for administrators

 ## API Endpoints